MyEtherWallet/knowledge-base/source/_posts/en/tokens/adding-token-as-a-default.md

 ---
-title: "Adding Your Token as a Default Token"
+title: "Adding Your Token as a Default Token on MEW"

 date: 2018-06-01 00:01:00
 tags: